 Grate 2 cups of carrots, juice of one lime, chopped fresh mint, dash of honey and freshly ground coriander seed.

-2 cups whole wheat/ rye/ spelt/ buck wheat/ barley flour; 1 teaspoon salt; 3/4 cup warm water; 1 tablespoon ghee (optional) to make about 12), teaspoon of ajwan/ cumin (to increase digestibility, especially good for new mothers).
+2 cups rye/ spelt/ buck wheat/ barley flour (or a mixture of these); 1 teaspoon salt; 3/4 cup warm water; 1 tablespoon ghee (optional) to make about 12), teaspoon of ajwan/ cumin (to increase digestibility, especially good for new mothers).
 Put the flour, ajwan, cumin and salt into a bowl.

 Add the warm water and oil/ghee and mix to pliable dough.
 Leave to rest cover for at least 30 minutes- 1 hour.
 Then knead again well on a floured surface (for at least 10 more minutes- the more it is kneaded, the lighter the bread will be).
 Turn onto a floured board, and make small balls with dough.
 Press flat in hand, add some ghee and fold into four sealing corners well.
 Roll out into chapatti shape by turning each time you roll, till paper thin.
 Heat a frying pan until medium hot, and then cook each chapatti for 15-20 seconds on each side, turning when brown spots appear underneath.
 Press lightly all over using a clean cloth and the chapatti will buff up.
 You can also try cooking them directly on the gas.
 Wrap them in a clean cloth to keep them hot and soft.
 A little ghee/butter on one side would make it tastier.
 To save time during busy day, one can make the dough a day before and store in the refrigerator overnight.
 Put dough and put in a warm room for an hour before rolling out.